JenteOttie/Goose_Genomics/Data_Processing.md

 ## 4. Base Quality Score Recalibration (BQSR) with GATK (version 3.7)

 Normally, you would use a set of high quality SNPs to do the BQSR.
 Because this is not available for geese, I will perform a bootstrapping approach.
-This strategy is explained in more detail at the [GATK website](https://software.broadinstitute.org/gatk/documentation/article?id=11081)
+This strategy is explained in more detail at the [GATK website](https://software.broadinstitute.org/gatk/documentation/article?id=11081).
+This is done on an indidivual level.

 **Set file locations and names**